Best Unlimited Phone Plans for Seniors in 2026, Tested and Reviewed

 Our Hands-on Experience:Plans and Pricing

-$37.50 per line (totaling $75 for two lines with AutoPay) is a solid deal.
+At $40 per line for two lines with AutoPay (totaling $80 per month), AT&T's 55+ plan is a solid deal.
 This offer applies only to eligible seniors and one family member.
-For everyone else, the AT&T Unlimited Starter® SL plan costs $50.99 per month for one line with AutoPay.

-If you want more bang for your buck, you can upgrade to the AT&T Unlimited Extra® EL plan.
-It offers the same features as the SL plan, plus advanced ActiveArmor features, access to faster speeds, and 30 GB of hotspot data.
-That is great for families or seniors who spend a lot of time streaming and using data on the go.
+If you upgrade to the AT&T Unlimited Extra plan, you get the same features as the Starter plan, plus advanced ActiveArmor security features, access to faster speeds, and 75 GB of hotspot data.

 Senior-Friendly Features